The-Developing-Developers/roman-numerals-converter-qt/README.md

 ## Version 1.1.0

 In this version the result is presented in the GUI via `QLabel`.
 Errors are still presented on the command line.

+## Version 2.0.0

+In this version the backend no longer uses the C++ standard library, but only Qt types.